chaseberry/quest/grammar/variable.md

 #### Indirect

-`value|expr Assignment name[: Type]`
+`Literal|Expression Assignment name[: Type]`
-* Uses the type of the value|expr unless a type is provided.
+* Uses the type of the Literal | Expression unless a type is provided.
-* If a type is given, the value|expr must be or support the given type
+* If a type is given, the Literal | Expression must be or support the given type